danidiaz/plan-applicative/README.md

 dynamic languages, some kind of [static](https://pypi.python.org/pypi/pyflakes) [analysis](https://github.com/bbatsov/rubocop) tool.

-For the second problem, we need to have a summary of the resources the computation will require, before running the computation itself.
+For the second problem, we need to have a summary of the resources that the computation will require, before running the computation itself.
 This can be done by hand, adding a new check at the beginning of the script when we change something further down.
 But it's easy to forget to do so, and the initial